-About Mumbai (DEL)
+About Mumbai (BOM)

 The capital city of Maharashtra has emerged as a city with historic links, breathtaking British architecture, and a stunning coastline.
 This city is a melting pot of entertainment, culture, and commerce.
 Mumbai is a city with multi-cultural lifestyle and a vibrant nature.